 7 Money-Saving Tips for Seniors on a Fixed Income

 For many people, living debt-free means living worry-free.
-This is felt most significantly during retirement and especially for those seniors living on a fixed income.
+This is felt most significantly during retirement and especially for those senior living on a fixed income.
 Almost half of adults in the United States— nearly 42 percent to be exact— don’t have any retirement savings and plan on living off their social security benefits alone.
 For many seniors, that’s less than $1,500 a month.

 Living off that kind of monthly income is difficult.
 Here are a few money-saving tips to help you maximize your retirement finances to get the most out of your golden years.